Skip to main content

 What is a double-blind research study?

 The Acute Coronary Syndrome clinical trial is an example of a double-blind study.
 This means that there are two groups assigned to the research study.
 One will receive the placebo (medication without the active ingredient) and the other will receive the study drug.
-Neither you nor the research staff including the study doctor will not know which group you’ve been assigned to.
+Neither you nor the research staff, including the study doctor, will know which group you’ve been assigned to.
 Every participant has an equal chance (50%) of being assigned to either one of the two groups.